juxor/afaq/markdown/secJ4.md

 And, needless to say, while three decades of successful capitalist class war goes without mention in polite circles, documenting its results gets you denounced as advocating "class war"!
-It is more than pass the time when working class people should make that a reality -- particularly given the results of not doing so.
+It is more than pass the time when working class people _should_ wage a class war -- particularly given the results of not doing so.

 ## J.4.3 Are the new social movements a positive development for anarchists?